kstrikis/mcpmonkey-site/docs/mcp-servers.md

 - Integrate with other tools and services
 - Provide domain-specific capabilities to AI models

-### Developing Custom Servers
+### Developing Custom Servers (Not yet implemented)

-To develop a custom MCP server for MCPMonkey:
+To develop a custom MCP tool for MCPMonkey: (Not yet supported)

 1. Use the MCPMonkey Server SDK
 2. Define your server's permissions and capabilities
 3. Implement your custom tools following the MCP specification
-4. Package your server as a standard Node.js module
+4. Package your server as a .mcp.js file
-5. Publish to npm or distribute as a local package
+5. Publish to our community hub

-See the [Development](/docs/development) section for detailed documentation on creating custom MCP servers.

 ## Security Considerations